Personalize the Visual Studio IDE

 You can choose a default collection of settings that optimizes Visual Studio for your type of development.
 For more information, see Environment settings.

 General environment options

 Many personalization options are exposed through the Environment Options dialog box.
 There are two ways to access this dialog box:

 On the menu bar, choose Tools > Options, and if it's not already expanded, expand the Environment node.

 Press Ctrl+Q, type environment in the search box, and then choose Environment > General from the results.

 When the Options dialog box appears, you can press F1 for help on the various settings on that page.

 Environment color themes

-To change the color theme between light, dark and blue, type environment in the search box, and then choose Environment > General.
+To change the color theme between Dark, Light, Blue, and Blue (Extra Contrast), type theme in the search box, and then choose Environment > General.
 In the Options dialog box, change the Color theme option.